9 Early Symptoms of Alzheimer’s Disease You Should Know

 Confusion with time or place

-Another sign of Dementia symptoms is confusion with time or place.
+Confusion with time or place is one of the early signs of Dementia.
 That can affect the perception of time and space, such as:

-- Losing track of dates, seasons, or the passage of time, such as not knowing what day of the week it is, what month it is, or what year it is.
+- It is losing track of dates, seasons, or the passage of time, such as not knowing what day of the week, month, or year it is.

 - They may forget where they are or how they got there, such as not recognizing their surroundings, home, or location.